 5.2.7.1.5.
-Custome Customer Shares a Playlist
+Customer Customer shares a playlist

 The customer decides to create and share a new playlist 'Sunday Stroll'.
 The client sends the new playlist to the server.
 Any changes are sent on the next request to the server.
 As you are browsing tracks to add to the playlist it is likely you are communicating with the server, and each time the changes will be sent.